-In extending this offer of employment, we have relied on your representations that (1) you will not use in any way any confidential information (or any records, documents and similar items) relating to the business of your former employers while employed at Asbury and (2) you have not entered into any agreement or made any commitment to any prior employer or other third party (including, without limitation, non-competition provisions or other restrictive covenants in agreements with prior employers) which would in any way affect or limit your ability to carry out your duties with Asbury.
-By signing this offer letter, you acknowledge that any inaccuracy in these representations may be grounds for termination.
+documents and similar items) relating to the business of your former e made any commitment to any prior employer or other third party (incl ntations that (1) you will not use in any way any confidential information (or mployers while employed at Asbury and (2) you have not entered into any actual uding, without limitation, non-competition provisions or other restrictive counit your ability to carry out your duties with Asbury.
+By signing this offer leands for termination.
+To signify your acceptance of this position, please sign below and retu rn one copy to me.
+Sincerely, /s/ Charles Oglesby Charles Oglesby President and CEO Asbury Automotive Group, Inc. I hereby signify my acceptance of the position /s/ Elizabeth B. Chandler April 29, 2009 Signature Date

-acknowledge that any inaccuracy in these representations may be grounds for termination.

-To signify your acceptance of this position, please sign below and return one copy to me.

-Sincerely,

-/s/ Charles Oglesby

-Charles Oglesby President and CEO Asbury Automotive Group, Inc.

-hereby signify my acceptance of the position

-/s/ Elizabeth B. Chandler April 29, 2009

-Signature Date